 Almost halfway through my visa application process, I was asked to drop in and bring additional documents – a business plan, details of my past and current clients.
 That and my application was being forwarded to the Institute für Freie Berufe (IFB) for further assessment.

 At this point, I’d started to panic.
-On paper, I met all the requirements for this visa, but my mind was manifesting all kinds of worst-case scenarios.
+On paper, I met all the requirements for the German freelancer visa, but my mind was manifesting all kinds of worst-case scenarios.

-Here is the timeline of my German self-employment visa
+Here is the timeline of my German freelancer visa processing

 - Early Dec 2017: Application sent to the Rathaus.
 I didn’t expect any response until January 2018 since Dec is the shortest work month in Germany.

 - Jan 2018: No response from Rathaus or ABH.
-Here’s when I started to follow up with the Rathaus.
-They tell me to connect with the AHB directly.
-ABH tells me to contact Rathaus instead.
+I followed up with the Rathaus.
+They told me to connect with the AHB directly.
+ABH told me to contact Rathaus instead.
 Fun times!

 - February 2018: Finally a response from ABH for the first meeting with required documents